dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 **Wait period**
 We wait on the parent for the trx to be buried under enough blocks.
-On the sidechain a miner will add a V3 message to a coinbase and an entry into SidechainDepositStore, voting starts for that withdraw.
+On the sidechain, a miner will add a V3 message to a coinbase and an entry into SidechainDepositStore, voting starts for that withdraw.
 Once enough V4 messages have approved the V3 entry we can create the deposit transaction.

 **Create a deposit transaction on the sidechain**